 When it’s time to take your turn, take some deep breaths, smile and give it your best!

 If you have a mental health condition, suffer with glossophobia (severe fear of public speaking) or experience extenuating circumstances, let your tutor know as soon as possible.
 They may be able to accommodate for your needs, give you extra help or aid you in applying for extenuating circumstances.

 Academic Study Skills

 Contacting Counselling Health and Wellbeing

-If you are finding things difficult at the moment and you would like further support, please know that the Cardiff University Support Services are here for you – there is no problem too big or too small, and we offer a range of flexible support options including:
+If you are struggling to improve your wellbeing, please know Cardiff University Support Services are here for you – there is no problem too big or too small and we would be happy to provide you with some support.
+We offer a range of flexible support options including: